 You will switch your schedule, align your days and nights to fit him or her.
 Cancel plans with friends.
 Say no to the family.
 Sneak off and have private phone calls.
 Hide your phone.
 Create less transparency in your marriage or with other people.
 Stay home and wait for them to contact you.
 Lie.

 You will justify spending holidays alone.
 You will justify why this person in your life isn’t available at any given moment.
 You will make excuses for them.

 But, let’s be honest.
 The only excuses you are really making are for yourself because if you were to hit the pause button you would have to step into reality.

 And right now, that’s too painful for you.
 So, you think, let’s not go there.
-As you continue to live in your fantasyland of your affair, you continue to forsake self, work, and other important things and people in your life until the next moment to spend together becomes available and voila!
+As you continue to live in the fantasyland of your affair, you continue to forsake self, work, and other important things and people in your life until the next moment to spend together becomes available, and voila!
 You get the rush all over again.
 Bam.